A Short Bio About Pastor Rick

 A Video Message from Pastor Rick

-I was also blessed to visit folks at home and offer counseling.
+I was also blessed to volunteer for Harvest of Hope, make home visits, and offer counseling.

 Along with these the following is a list of my activities.

 Led Worship services, Session Meeting.
 Made home visits.
-Volunteered for community service programs.
-Gave counseling and officiated a wedding.
+Volunteered for community service programs and gave counseling.

 Humbly Submitted,